Grammar for Cambridge C1/C2 Speaking

 Exploring Possibilities

 Discussing future possibilities with a touch of formality is another advantage of the subjunctive mood.
 Consider a scenario where you're exploring potential solutions to pollution.
-You could propose:

 "By implementing stricter regulations on industrial waste disposal, we might see a significant decrease in environmental damage."

-While fluency and vocabulary form the foundation, advanced grammar structures are the tools that allow you to construct a compelling and sophisticated edifice of communication.
+While fluency and vocabulary form the foundation, advanced grammar structures are the tools that allow you to construct a compelling and sophisticated proof of communication.
 By incorporating these elements into your speaking practice, you'll equip yourself to confidently navigate the C1/C2 Speaking exam and impress the examiners with your mastery of the English language.

 If you want more, join my next online workshop!